 The 1098-E is sent out by loan "servicers"—companies that collect loan payments.
 Some lenders service their own loans; others hire an outside company to handle it.
-Loan servicers must send a 1098-E to anyone who pays at least $600 in student loan interest, and they generally must send the forms out by the end of January.
+Loan servicers are required to send a 1098-E to anyone who pays at least $600 in student loan interest, and they generally have to send the forms out by the end of January.
 If you have outstanding loans with more than one servicer, you may receive multiple 1098-E forms.

 If you don’t receive the 1098-E